 Thanks to Masse and James I fixed that too.

 The last thing to be pointed out, and probably the most important, was not about the content of the blog post but the accessibility of my site in general.
-Charlotte Spencer pointed out that my site failed colour contrast tests for both the code samples and links on the site.
+James Spencer pointed out that my site failed colour contrast tests for both the code samples and links on the site.
 The tests they referred to are the Web Content Accessibility Guidelines on colour contrast which recommend a contrast ratio of at least 4.5:1 for regular body text.
 I learned some interesting things trying to fix this:

 - tota11y, by the Khan Academy, is a really awesome tool